-When supplying information to your plating supplier, it is most important to note specific plating details and requirements on the purchase order and/or the blueprints.
+When supplying information to your plating supplier, it is most important to note specific metal finishing details and requirements on the purchase order and/or the blueprints.
 Important requirements, such as plating thickness, surface finish, and masking needs should be clearly defined to avoid confusion or mistakes.
 Equally important is identifying the type of base metal, as well as the condition and hardness, to ensure that proper baking requirements, such as stress relief and hydrogen embrittlement relief, are met.

 Plating is a material additive process in that it deposits material to the surface of the base metal.
 The areas or parts being plated need to be prepared to allow for the proper adhesion of the material that is being added.
 Also, it’s important to understand that electroplating can result in areas that are thicker or thinner over the plated area.
 This is greatly affected by anode placement and a parts geometry.

 Not all chrome plating is identical.
 Engineering hard chrome works best for industrial jobs and decorative chrome works well for aesthetics, but how do you know the right one to choose?

 Very large components pose special challenges, such as weight, length, or size of the area to be plated.
-Discuss capabilities and challenges with your supplier to determine whether special tooling, setup, material handling, and delivery requirements are necessary.
+Discuss metal finishing capabilities and challenges with your supplier to determine whether special tooling, setup, material handling, and delivery requirements are necessary.